 MAG continues to build relationships with its top two trading partners, Mexico and Canada.

 Most of us don’t think twice about being able to go where we want, when we want, or connecting to the people and places that matter most.
 Imagine losing that freedom.

 Thousands Respond to Survey to Plan the Region’s Transportation Future.

-Mayors Skip Hall, Kevin Hartke, Cathy Carlat, Everett Sickles, and Michael LeVault are quoted in the Voices From the Council feature of the February 2019 MAGAZine newsletter.
+Supervisor Jack Sellers, and Mayors Skip Hall, Kevin Hartke, and Cathy Carlat are quoted in the Voices From the Council feature of the May 2019 MAGAZine newsletter.

 Get e-mail updates! /